×

 We asked people if there is a lot of crime.
 They answered:

 "The Bahamas is generally considered to be a safe destination with a low crime rate, particularly when compared to other Caribbean countries.
 However, crimes such as theft and taxi scams still occur in Nassau and Freeport, the country’s two largest cities.
 In particular, tourists should take care to protect their belongings when walking through unknown neighborhoods or when using public transportation.
-Additionally, petty street crime such as pickpocketing and purse-snatching is on the rise in certain areas, so travelers should always be aware of their surroundings," remarked one expat who made the move to Bahamas.
+Additionally, petty street crime such as pickpocketing and purse-snatching is on the rise in certain areas, so travelers should always be aware of their surroundings," said one expat who made the move to Bahamas.

 Is there a lot of diversity?
 Are people in Bahamas accepting of differences?